boatmeme/grails-translate/README.md

 * Migrated off of Google Translation API and onto the Microsoft Translator API
 * translate.microsoft.apiKey is now required to be specified in Config.groovy
+* Implemented Language Name Localization - Get the language names constants _in_ the language of your choosing
+* Small bug fixes and error checking

 ## v1.0 - 2011.05.27